ranhya/ranhya.github.io/content/post/2025/what-ive-been-playing.md

 ---
 title: What I've Been Playing
-subtitle: For the month of September
+subtitle: For the month of September!
 author: Nasu Rei
 date: 2025-09-20
 draft: false